Listen To This Blog- Click Play

 Cades Cove Hours

 Cades Cove is open year round, weather permitting, from sunrise to sunset!
-The Cades Cove Loop Road is closed Wednesday and Saturday mornings from the month of May through the month of September until 10 a.m. to give bicyclists and pedestrians the opportunity to explore the Cove without vehicles.
+The Cades Cove Loop Road is closed on Wednesdays to vehicle traffic from June 17 through September 20 to give bicyclists and pedestrians the opportunity to explore the Cove without vehicles.

 Cades Cove Visitor Center Hours